LukeShortCloud/rootpages/src/virtualization/wine.rst

    -  `VKD3D-Proton <https://github.com/HansKristian-Work/vkd3d-proton>`__ = A fork of Vkd3d that is focused on gaming.
 Valve only tests this project on AMD and NVIDIA GPUs (not Intel).

--  `D3DMetal <https://www.reddit.com/r/macgaming/comments/142tomx/apples_game_porting_toolkit_seems_to_have_a/>`__ = DirectX 10, 11, and 12 to Metal.
+-  `D3DMetal <https://www.reddit.com/r/macgaming/comments/142tomx/apples_game_porting_toolkit_seems_to_have_a/>`__ = DirectX 12 to Metal.
 This is bundled with Apple's Game Porting Toolkit.
-DirectX 9 is part of the toolkit but it uses the OpenGL backend instead of Metal and is unmodified from the upstream implmentation in Wine.
-The DirectX 10 and 11 translation is based off of the DXVK project but modified to run on Metal instead of Vulkan.
-The source code is proprietary.
+That toolkit also has support for DirectX 11 and 10 by using DXVK with MoltenVK.
+DirectX 9 is stubbed out and does not work.
+The source code of D3DMetal is proprietary.
 [27] The license does not allow for redistributing D3DMetal.
 [28]

 D8VK
 ~~~~